 I’m re-launching my personal website, which has been down for several years while I’ve focused on other projects.

 Under “Home,” I’ll publish things that are more suited to a personal blog than to other outlets.
 Topics will include philosophic ideas I find useful, interviews I do, lectures I give, places I go, artworks and performances I love, recipes I love (oh yeah!), and issues I’m mulling over for formal articles, books, or courses.
 It'll be a melting pot of my thoughts, activities, and interests.

 This website will also be home to my new podcast, “Excluding the Middle,” where I’ll apply philosophic principles and either-or thinking to various aspects of life and the overarching project of flourishing.
 The first episode will air next week.
 (Update: I put the podcast on the back burner, as I realized that still had too much on my plate.
 I now plan to launch it in July 2022.)

 Also on this site is a specialized blog titled “Discord,” where I’ll address significant disagreements (or attacks) among individuals or organizations about which I have relevant knowledge and think speaking up is required for clarity and justice.
 (Hopefully, this particular blog won’t be very active.)

 If you have questions or subjects you’d like me to address on my blogs or podcast, drop me a note.
 I can’t guarantee a reply to every message, but I read all of them.
 And if your question or suggestion is of general interest, I may write or podcast about it.

-If you’d like to be notified when I publish new material or make announcements, sign up for my occasional newsletter.
-It'll go out roughly twice a month.
+If you’d like to be notified when I publish new material or make announcements, sign up in the right-hand column for my occasional newsletter.